South Australian Railways: Rehabilitation

 In 1922, after the SAR's worst financial deficit, the government appointed American railroad manager William Webb, from the Missouri-Kansas-Texas Railroad as Chief Commissioner.
-When Webb arrived in Adelaide with his young family, he found a railway system unchanged since the late 19th century.
+When Webb arrived in Adelaide with his young family, he found a railway system unchanged since the latter decades of the 19th century.
 The locomotives and rolling stock were small, wagons and carriages were of wooden construction, the track and bridges were unsuitable for heavy loads, the workshops had antiquated machinery and the signalling system was inflexible.
 These attributes drove up the ratio of operating costs to revenue.

-Webb introduced a rehabilitation plan based on American railroad principles of large, standardised locomotives and steel bodied freight wagons, with automatic couplers to enable a significant increase in productivity.
-Lightly patronised passenger trains would be replaced by self-propelled rail cars, enabling faster, more frequent and more efficient services.
-He recruited Fred Shea as his Chief Mechanical Engineer and had him prepare specifications for this new equipment.
-This resulted in orders being placed for 1,200 wagons of four types from American Car and Foundry, 12 petrol mechanical railmotor cars from the Service Motors Corporation, Wabash, Indiana, and 30 locomotives based on American Locomotive Company plans but built by Armstrong Whitworth & Co in the United Kingdom.
+Webb introduced a rehabilitation plan based on American railroad principles of large, standardised locomotives and steel-bodied freight cars, with automatic "knuckle" couplers (replacing hook-and-chain) to enable a significant increase in productivity.
+Lightly patronised passenger trains were replaced by self-propelled railcars, enabling faster, more frequent and more efficient services.
+He recruited young engineer Fred Shea as his chief mechanical engineer and had him prepare specifications for this new equipment.
+This resulted in orders being placed for 1200 freight cars of four types from American Car and Foundry and 30 locomotives based on American Locomotive Company designs but built by Armstrong Whitworth & Co in the United Kingdom.
 These were of the Mountain, Pacific and Mikado wheel arrangements, 10 of each type, which became the 500, 600, and 700 class locomotives.
+At the same time, 12 petrol-mechanical railcars from the Service Motors Corporation, Wabash, Indiana were ordered, to provide services more cheaply than by locomotive-hauled trains.